CSCI-362-02-2015/RedTeam/TestAutomation/docs/readme.txt

 	To build Mercurial, follow the steps below (in terminal).
 	** If you are changing the source code, you must also follow the below steps before the test script will execute the altered code. **

-		i.Install Python developer module

-			$ sudo apt-get install python-dev
+		i.
+Download repo of Mercurial (mercurial-scm.org).
+Extract files to the RedTeam folder.

 		ii.
+Install Python developer module

+			sudo apt-get install python-dev

-Navigate to the /src directory.
+		iii.
+Navigate to the mercurial-3.6.2/ directory through the RedTeam folder.
 From there, execute the build using the following command:

 			$ sudo make install